jnmeurisse/RulesAnalyzer/README.md

 Values) files.
 The structure of the CSV file and the required fields such as *id*, *action*, … are explained later.

-Notes :
+> [!NOTE]
-* *any* keyword is used in the context of universal quantification of a specific criteria.
+> * *any* keyword is used in the context of universal quantification of a specific criteria.
 It means that a specific criteria will be verified for all values of a set.
 For example, using any as the source address, means that the source address criteria will be satisfied for all IPv4 addresses.
-* RuleAnalyzer assumes that a route exists between all zones.
+> * RuleAnalyzer assumes that a route exists between all zones.
 In the previous example, we assume that the firewall has an address translation mechanism configured that converts an IP address valid on the Internet zone to an address valid on the DMZ zone.